molgenis/molgenis-emx2/.github/pull_request_template.md

 todo:
 - [ ] updated docs in case of new feature
 - [ ] added tests
-- [ ] updated testplan to include a test for this fix
+- [ ] updated testplan to include a test for this fix, including ref to bug using # notation